Starcommander/JAppIndicator/README.md

 * Simple menu
 * Fallback to SystemTray, if no AppIndicator supported on system.

-Limitations
+Operating Systems
-* Currently only Linux 64bit is supported.
+* Currently only Linux 64bit is tested.
-* Linux 32bit is not tested yet.
+* Linux 32bit ready. (not tested yet)
+* On MS Windows, MacOs and others fallback to AWT TrayIcon (not tested yet)

+An easy example is available here:
+* starcom/gui/appindicator/test/TestAppIndicator.java

 A feature-rich alternative:
 * SystemTray from Dorkbox --> https://github.com/dorkbox/SystemTray